 Like with other monkeys with the exception of Golden Monkey Treks in Mgahinga Gorilla Park and Uganda Mangabee Monkey Treks in Mabira Forest there are no Blue Monkey Treks, you come upon them while trekking other wildlife or primates.

 De Brazza’s Monkeys:

-This monkey can most likely be found in the are of Mount Elgon National Park and Semliki National Park.
+This monkey can be found in the areas of Mount Elgon National Park and Semliki National Park.
 They are a very beautiful and exotic monkey that even found its way unto the cover of the current Bradt’s Guide to Uganda.

 This is a very attractive guenon and not too often seen since it loves to hide in the dense forest and is terrestrial.
 Its tail is always in an upright position.

-There are not many found in East Africa and in Uganda you can find them Bwindi Impenetrable Forest.
-Kibale Forest, Maragambo Forest in Queen Elizabeth National Park and elsewhere in the park.
+In Uganda, you can find them Bwindi Impenetrable Forest.
+Kibale Forest, Maragambo Forest in Queen Elizabeth National Park and the Rwenzori Mountains Foothills.

 Red Tailed Monkey:

 The red-tailed monkey is named as it sounds, for its red coloration of the tail’s underside as well as the bi-coloration of the tail as the reddish color increases from the base to the tip.
 There are other features characteristic to this mammal as well such as the white nose and cheeks in the midst of black or dark grey body fur.
 Red-tailed monkeys also have very large, elastic cheeks which are used in gathering food and storing it in their mouths for safety

 Very common monkey and in Uganda the red-tailed monkey and Blue Monkeys often interbreed in Kibale Forest.
 You can find red-tailed monkeys in Uganda in Kibale Forest, Bwindi Impenetrable Forest, Semiliki and Queen Elizabeth National Park.